Table of Contents

 Minimalist bullshit.
 Fast forward a few decades.
 One night at tango I saw a guy whose dancing I admired wearing Merrell minimalist running shoes.
 My cool shoe alarm went off.
 I got a pair like he had.
 I started wearing minimalist shoes for both dancing and walking.
 My feet complained, forcing me to back off the minimalist bullshit.
 I was back to normal shoes with cushioning and a heel.
 The wisdom in my body had prevailed.

 Carkeek.
 Then along came covid.
 Walking replaced dancing as my main source of exercise.
 I was in terrible shape.
 Dancing had not been keeping me aerobically fit.
 I got winded walking up molehills in Crown Hill.
 My love Leela made sure I found that out so I'd be forced to get back in shape.
 It was all in the timing.
 I started a walking program, gradually increasing my mileage until I was walking twelve to fifteen miles a day, with plenty of hills.
 Carkeek Park became my favorite destination.
 For several months I walked in and around Carkeek every day.
 It became my refuge and classroom, the place I felt most at home.
 I knew I had to leave the house where I'd been living in Crown Hill soon.
 That alienated me from the house that had been my home since 2008.
 I felt out of place there.
 I was no longer welcome, merely tolerated.
 The woods in Carkeek were lovely and welcoming.
 I began paying attention to the geology surrounding me.
 I quickly realized that what they called the South Ridge in Carkeek was not a ridge at all.
 It was the south rim of Pipers Canyon.
 Pipers Creek had carved the canyon out of glacial till and flour.
 I began studying local paleogeology online, and found myself deeply moved by the image of Seattle under ice a mile deep.
 That led to my study of human history and a steadily growing understanding of what it really does mean to be human.
-Plus Carkeek had plenty of nice steep trails for me to work out on; it also became my gym.
+Plus Carkeek has plenty of nice steep trails for me to work out on; it also became my gym.
 I'd been a dedicated trail runner in Boulder, and a little of that resurfaced.

 Heel strike.
 I was fixated on the water shoes.
 After all, Leela had given them to me, right?
 So I had to learn a whole new way of walking.
 I did fine on Carkeek trails, but on asphalt and concrete?
 Ouch.
 It was a mile from where I was living to Carkeek Park, and longer to my favorite secret entrances.
 And then back home after the park segment, all on hard surfaces.
 My poor unprotected feet.
 I learned how to replace my heel strike with a roll, but it still hurt.
 So I dove into an in-depth analysis of my gait.
 I applied everything I'd learned in tango about walking.
 I reviewed what I'd learned in tai chi decades ago.
 I developed detailed technique for walking uphill, downhill, and flat-track, but especially downhill.
 Meanwhile my poor feet were a mess: stone bruises, painful calluses, blisters on sometimes as many as eight toes, blackening toenails.

 Ramping down.
 Giving my feet the love and protection they deserve, I started walking in shoes I already had: sturdy waterproof hiking boots with lugged Vibram soles.
 Heavenly.
 In a twist of fate my hiking boots were Merrells, the same brand that led me down the garden path to minimalism.
 Twelve to fifteen miles per day was great for ramping up, but more than I needed ongoing.
 Before I moved to my new home, and for a little while after, I did intense stair workouts using the principle of fartlek.
 That gave me a great workout with lower mileage.
 Now I dance instead, just walking for practical matters.
 It's been a wonderful transition.
-Read all about it.

-I'm still pigeon toed.
+PS: I'm still pigeon toed.